 A less restricted rental market

-Rental laws in Oman were last changed by the amended Royal Degree (107/2010).
-New rules included:
+Rental laws in Oman were last changed by the amended Royal Degree (107/2010):

 - The rule that landlords may only increase rent every 3 years was modified.
 The parties can now agree otherwise.